eclipse-archived/codewind-docs/docs/_guides/codewind-vs-code-quick-guide.md

 ---

 ## Objectives
-* Install Visual Studio Code (VS Code) and Codewind
+* Install Visual Studio Code (VS Code) and Codewind.
-* Develop a simple microservice that uses Eclipse Codewind on VS Code
+* Develop a simple microservice that uses Eclipse Codewind on VS Code.

 ## Overview
-Use Eclipse Codewind to create application projects from `Application Stacks` that your company builds.
+Use Eclipse Codewind to create application projects from Application Stacks that your company builds.
 With Codewind, you can focus on your code and not on infrastructure and Kubernetes.
 Application deployments to Kubernetes occur through pipelines when developers commit their local code to the correct Git repos Kabanero is managing via webhooks.

 Use Codewind to create projects based on different template types.
 These projects include IBM Cloud starters, OpenShift Do (odo), and Appsody templates.
-Today, there are templates for: IBM Cloud Starters, odo, Eclipse MicroProfile/Java EE, Spring Boot, Node.js, Node.js with Express, and Node.js with Loopback.
+Today, there are templates for IBM Cloud Starters, odo, Eclipse MicroProfile/Java EE, Spring Boot, Node.js, Node.js with Express, and Node.js with Loopback.

 ## Developing with VS Code
-You can use Codewind for VS Code to develop and debug your containerized projects from within VS Code that uses the workflow that you already use today.
+Keep your current workflow and use Codewind for VS Code to develop and debug your containerized projects from within the IDE.

 ### Prerequisite
 Before you can develop a microservice with VS Code, you need to: